OnShift/onshift.github.io/_posts/2017-10-23-pair-programming-with-perry.md

 <br>
 <span class='os-green'>*What kind of benefits we talking about?*</span>
 <div style='margin-left: 2em;' >
-    Code quality of course!
+    Code quality for starters!
 You look like you’ve written some terrible code on your own before, so I’m su-
 </div>
 <br>
 <span class='os-green'>*Watch it, Perry, though you aren’t wrong*</span>